Anytime you buy a new RV—regardless of what brand—there are likely to be little bugs that need squashing after you take delivery.

 The dealer is supposed to install a new battery before delivery but even then it's possible that the battery was allowed to go dead a few times.
 The good news is that AGM and Lithium batteries are much less susceptible to damage from being run down.

 It's not uncommon for a few of the interior pop rivets to break, leaving a hole.
-Fortunately these are easy to replace yourself.
-For more on that subject, check out this blog (item #5).
+Fortunately these are easy to replace yourself, with the parts and instructions in this Rivet Replacement Kit.

 Loose screws, trim, and missing plastic bits